fineanmol/plant-tree/README.md

-🌵 Updated on Sun, 28 Sep 2025 10:11:38 GMT
+🌲 Updated on Sun, 28 Sep 2025 20:11:15 GMT

-> "The best error message is the one that never shows up."
+> "Truth can only be found in one place: the code."